lukas8920/hikealerts/README.md

 11) Run docker-compose file

 ## 1.4 Licenses
 This project is licensed under the **MIT License**.
-See the [https://github.com/lukas8920/hikealerts/blob/main/LICENSE](LICENSE) file for details.
+See [https://github.com/lukas8920/hikealerts/blob/main/LICENSE](LICENSE) for details.

 This project uses third-party libraries that have their own licenses.
-For a complete list of dependencies and their licenses, please refer to the [https://github.com/lukas8920/hikealerts/blob/main/THIRD-PARTY-LICENSES](THIRD-PARTY-LICENSES) file.
+For a complete list of dependencies and their licenses, please refer to [https://github.com/lukas8920/hikealerts/blob/main/THIRD-PARTY-LICENSES](THIRD-PARTY-LICENSES).